microsoft/DirectXTex/README.md

 Thanks to Paul Penson for his help with the implementation of ``MemoryStreamOnBlob``.

 Thanks to Andrew Farrier and Scott Matloff for their on-going help with code reviews.

+Thanks to Park DongHa for their contribution of the JPEG/PNG auxiliary functions.